 Sultan Mosque is a landmark you cannot miss on Arab Street.
 Though primarily functioning as a place of worship, it has since become known for its Quran recital competitions and guided tours.

-Its exterior isn’t the only thing that’s impressive – this mosque has stood here for nearly 200 years, and can accomodate 5,000 worshippers, pre-Covid.
-While the mosque hase suspended guided tours and general entry due to Covid-19 restrictions, do keep a lookout for updates on their website.
+Its exterior isn’t the only thing that’s impressive – this mosque has stood here for nearly 200 years, and can accommodate 5,000 worshippers.

 Address: 3 Muscat Street, Singapore 198833

 Get a dose of culture at Arab Street